trent4334/Stop-and-Frisk-Crime-Analysis/README.md

 ### 🎯 Objective

-This project aims to explore how historical police stop data can be used to **predict the likelihood that a weapon will be found** during a stop-and-frisk encounter in New York City.
+This project explores how historical police stop data can be used to predict the likelihood that a weapon will be found during a stop-and-frisk encounter in New York City.
+The goal was not only to build an accurate predictive model but also to assess how well such a model generalizes over time.

 Specifically, I focused on:

-- Building interpretable models using **logistic regression**
+	•	Building interpretable models using logistic regression
-- Evaluating model generalization across time using **temporal cross-validation**
+	•	Evaluating performance across time using temporal cross-validation
-- Quantifying performance with **AUC (Area Under the ROC Curve)**
+	•	Measuring predictive power with AUC (Area Under the ROC Curve)

-The core objective is not just to build a predictive model, but to **investigate how model accuracy degrades over time** due to shifting policies, behaviors, or enforcement patterns — an issue often overlooked in public safety analytics.
+A central aim of this work is to understand how model performance degrades over time due to changes in policing policy, public behavior, and broader societal trends — a challenge often overlooked in public safety analytics.

-This analysis also raises a broader question: _Can a model trained on historic police behavior continue to make fair and accurate predictions in a changing social and legal landscape?_
+This analysis also raises a critical question: Can a model trained on past policing patterns continue to make fair and accurate predictions in an evolving legal and social environment?

 ### 🔨 Data Processing Pipeline (`Stop and Frisk-A.R`)